 6. Unrealistic Expectations.
 Sometimes our idea (or hope) of what it takes to achieve a weight goal is a bit unrealistic.
 If your efforts are repeatedly resulting in little to no progress, you may need to increase the intensity of your effort.
 Even though you may feel like you are doing a lot, it still might not be enough to be really moving the scale.
 (For more on making sure your efforts result in outcomes, see this post about getting started losing weight.)

 7. Resentment.
 Have you ever wanted something so badly that you found yourself feeling negative about or even angry at someone who has it?
 We’ve all been there at one point in life or another and while we know it’s unreasonable, you can’t help but feel it’s not fair that it’s easy for some people, but not so easy for you.
 This can lead to an “us” versus “them” mentality and consequently, self-defeating behavior.
 If you have found yourself thinking that you don’t want to exercise or make a healthier diet choice because it feels like “giving in” to the skinny ideal, you might be stuck in this type of thinking.
 Remind yourself that making healthy choices is not about living up to a skinny ideal, but simply to be the healthiest person you can be.

 8. Genetic Destiny.
 Your efforts may be lacking because of an underlying belief that your genetic destiny is in more control than you are.
-Just because several or all of your family members are overweight does not necessarily mean it is genetic.
+Just because several or all of your family members are overweight does not necessarily mean it is genetic, improve your dietary results by reading these meticore reviews.
 Families share more than genes in common—households, neighborhoods, and learned habits.
 Even if your weight is genetically driven, it is a misconception that it isn’t malleable by your efforts (check out this post on genetic destiny).
 You are in more control than you think.